Editorial Board

 Wilfredo Puentes, MD

-Dr. Wilfredo Puentes is Anesthesia staff at the London Health Sciences & St. Joseph’s Health Care, and holds the position of Assistant Professor in the Department of Anesthesia at the Western University.
+Dr. Wilfredo Puentes is Anesthesia staff at the London Health Sciences & St. Joseph’s Health Care, and as of July 1st 2025, holds the position of Associate Professor in the Department of Anesthesia and Perioperative Medicine at Western University, London, Ontario.

 He attended medical school at the National University of Colombia – Bogota and completed his residency in anesthesiology at El Bosque University – Bogota.
 He completed fellowships in Canada at the Toronto General Hospital – University of Toronto (Thoracic Anesthesia, Cardiac Anesthesia and Intensive Care, and Advanced Clinical Practice).
 He obtained the Certification of Completion in Critical Care Ultrasonography from the American College of Chest Physicians – ACCP and Advanced Perioperative Echocardiography from the National Board of Echocardiography -NBA, USA.
 Currently, he is a candidate for the Master of Education in the Health Professions at the John Hopkins University School of Education.